 A long awaited air link could soon become a reality.
-And it could be a game-changer for British Virgin Islands tourism.
+And it could be a game-changer for British Virgin Islands tourism and you could soon also charter a jet.

 The government of the British Virgin Islands has partnered with air carrier BVI Airways on what will be the first-ever direct, nonstop flights between Miami and the British Virgin Islands.